How we restore power

 3. We repair high voltage powerlines

-If your entire suburb is without power it could mean that high voltage powerlines have been damaged during the storm.
+If your entire suburb is without power, it could mean that high-voltage powerlines were damaged during the storm.
 Ausgrid repairs these lines first so we can reconnect power to thousands of customers at a time.

-Our next priority is to repair low voltage powerlines that run along residential streets.
-Each of these lines can power several hundred customers at once.
+Our next priority is to repair low-voltage powerlines that run along residential streets.
+Each line can power several hundred customers at once.

 5. We check service wires

-When most customers have their power back our final priority is damaged service wires.
-These wires run from low voltage powerlines to individual homes, powering a single customer.
-If your service wire or your private electricity pole is damaged, please contact a qualified electrician to repair the damage to your equipment.
-Ausgrid is legally unable to carry out repairs to customer equipment past the connection point, including service wires and private electricity poles.
+When most customers have their power back, our final priority is damaged service wires.
+These wires run from low-voltage powerlines to individual homes, powering a single customer.
+If your service wire or private electricity pole is damaged, please get in touch with a qualified electrician to repair the damage to your equipment.
+Ausgrid is legally unable to repair customer equipment past the connection point, including service wires and private electricity poles.

-Report of hazards and power outages are important to us.
-Outages can be reported online here, or call us on 13 13 88.
+Reports of hazards and power outages are essential to us.
+Outages can be reported online here or by calling 13 13 88.
 You can check on power outages on the power outage map

 Looking for something else?